Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Introduction

 \section{Introduction}

-Probabilistic graphs are graphs where each edge has a probability of existence (cf.~\cite{bonchi2014core,borgs2014maximizing,mukherjee2015mining,jin2011discovering,kempe2003maximizing,budak2011limiting,Tang2014}).
+Probabilistic graphs are graphs where each edge has a probability of existence (cf.~\cite{bonchi2014core,mukherjee2015mining,jin2011discovering,kempe2003maximizing,budak2011limiting,Tang2014,jin2011distance,zou2010discovering}).
 Many real-world graphs, such as social, trust, and biological networks are associated with intrinsic uncertainty.
 For instance, in social and trust networks, an edge can be weighted by the probability of influence or trust between two users that the edge connects~\cite{goyal2010learning,korovaiko2013trust,kuter2010using}.
-In biological networks of protein-protein interactions (cf.~\cite{Genome}), an edge can be assigned a probability value representing the strength of prediction that a pair of proteins will interact in a living organism~\cite{dittrich2008identifying, dong2007understanding, sharan2007network}.
-In these and other examples, probabilities stem from the inexact nature of prediction processes or laboratory experiments that are prone to measurement errors.
+In biological networks of protein-protein interactions (cf.~\cite{Genome}) an edge can be assigned a probability value representing the strength of prediction that a pair of proteins will interact in a living organism~\cite{dittrich2008identifying, dong2007understanding, sharan2007network}.

-Mining dense subgraphs and discovering hierarchical relations between them is a fundamental problem in graph analysis tasks.
-For instance, it can be used in visualizing complex networks \cite{zhao2012large}, finding correlated genes and motifs in biological networks \cite{zhang2005general,fratkin2006motifcut}, detecting communities in social and web graphs~\cite{dourisboure2007extraction,kumar1999trawling}, summarizing text~\cite{antiqueira2009complex}, and revealing new research subjects in citation networks~\cite{sariyuce2018local}.
+Mining dense subgraphs and discovering hierarchical relations among them is a fundamental problem in graph analysis tasks.
+For instance, it can be used in visualizing complex networks \cite{zhao2012large}, finding correlated genes and motifs in biological networks \cite{zhang2005general,fratkin2006motifcut}, detecting communities in social and web graphs~\cite{fang2020survey,li2020finding}, summarizing text~\cite{antiqueira2009complex}, and revealing new research subjects in citation networks~\cite{sariyuce2018local}.
 Core and truss decompositions are popular tools for finding dense subgraphs.
-A $k$-core is a maximal subgraph in which each vertex has at least $k$ neighbors, and a $k$-truss is a maximal subgraph whose edges are contained in at least $k$ triangles\footnote{Or $(k-2)$ triangles depending on the definition.}.
-Core and truss decompositions have been extensively studied in both deterministic as well as probabilistic graphs (cf.~\cite{bonchi2014core,esfahani2019efficient,huang2016truss,khaouid2015k,peng2018efficient,wang2012truss}).
+A $k$-core is a maximal subgraph in which each vertex has at least $k$ neighbors, and a $k$-truss is a maximal subgraph whose edges are contained in at least $k$ triangles.
+Core and truss decompositions have been extensively studied for deterministic as well as probabilistic graphs (cf.~\cite{bonchi2014core,esfahani2019efficient,huang2016truss,khaouid2015k,peng2018efficient,wang2012truss}).